Tracy's Rock: Examination

 The Tracy's Rock/Station 6 panorama is also featured in David Harland's "Geology 101 Field Trip" on the Apollo Lunar Surface Journal's "Fun Images" page.

 Naming

 The patch of dirt on the north face of the boulder is the subject of a 1984 painting by Apollo 12 astronaut Alan Bean.
-Bean took up a career as a professional artist after he left the Astronaut Corps and, in the years since, he has developed a considerable reputation as a space artist.
+Bean took up a career as a professional artist after he left the Astronaut Corps and developed a considerable reputation as a space artist.

 As a result of the painting, those who know the story call the Station 6 boulder "Tracy's Rock".
 Tracy is Gene Cernan's daughter, who was nine years old at the time of the mission.